-For decades the expert Workers Compensation attorneys at The Law Offices of Marc J. Shuman & Associates, LTD. have been helping people in Joliet and Will County, Illinois get the compensation they deserve after a work-related injury or illness.
+For decades the expert workers’ compensation attorneys at The Law Offices of Shuman Legal have been helping people in Joliet and Will County, Illinois get the compensation they deserve after a work-related injury or illness.

 Like many Midwestern cities, manufacturing has historically been an important industry in Joliet, helping shape the town and its residents.
 Today, Joliet’s medical center and hospital are leading employers for residents of Joliet and the greater Chicago area.